Explaining Practical Differences Between Treatment Effect Estimators with High Dimensional Asymptotics: Introduction

 In Sections~\ref{sec:linear-experiments} and \ref{sec:logistic-experiments} on linear and logistic regression models, respectively, we compare many of the estimators discussed to one another via simulation, and compare them to oracle estimators with known nuisance parameters to emphasize the differences created by high dimensional nuisance parameter estimation.

 In comparing two-stage estimators for the ATE in this high dimensional setting, we find that when the outcome model estimates are unbiased, the G-computation estimator works very well, outperforming all of the other estimators in terms of bias and variance.
 However, when using biased estimates (such as those adjusted by post-hoc Platt scaling) of the nuisance parameters, the bias of G-computation can be much larger than doubly-robust estimators.
 Among the doubly robust estimators, the TMLE estimator has the lowest variance.
-Considering the TMLE and AIPW estimators have the same asymptotic influence function, existing theoretical results do not explain this advantage, however the setting studied here presents an example of a model where the difference in performance between these estimators goes beyond ``finite sample'' differences that vanish asymptotically.
+These results match the phenomena uncovered in our simulation of methods when using ML models for nuisance parameter estimation.